 Azaleas, with their vibrant blooms and elegant foliage, epitomize botanical majesty in the realm of companion planting.
 Flourishing in acidic, well-drained soil with dappled sunlight, these ornamental shrubs grace gardens with their resplendent hues and intricate floral patterns.
 As harbingers of seasonal beauty and tranquility, azaleas enchant both gardeners and admirers, infusing landscapes with unparalleled splendor.

-Planting these plants next to hydrangea have huge negative effects on the development of your plant.
+Planting these plants next to hydrangea has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your hydrangea.
 Because of these negative effects, we don’t recomment growing the plants below next to your hydrangea.

 Sunflower